5-Second Digest

 It's a cheaper option, and it's mostly used when the software firm wants to completely change the application.
 It doesn't require a load balancer because there's no shifting of traffic from one version to another in the live production environment.

-But here's the catch, this strategy can have a big impact on end-users because of the downtime.
+But here's the catch, this strategy deployment can have a big impact on end-users because of the downtime.
 They have to wait for the application to go live again before they can use the software.
 So, not many teams use this strategy unless they don't have any other options.

 8- A/B Testing Deployment